Life these days moves at a pretty hectic pace. And, in all honesty, I don’t think that’s a good thing.

 Oh–and by the way–if your marriage is too “child-focused” to accommodate a regular date night, may I suggest you change your “focus?”
 Marriages that are totally “child-focused” don’t work well…and, most of the time, they don’t last.

 Your children want and need you to invest time and effort into your marriage.
 Sure — they might complain about “date nights” or those “extended times” when you and your spouse take a weekend away together.
-But you know what?
+But do you know what?
 In their hearts, they know that you two need your time alone.
 And having a healthy marriage is one of the very best ways to offer security to a child!